[8 July 17, did some essential line edits and added some material. Currently working on Ch.10.- M]

 If you paid attention, you’d see the signs of how corporate culture had anticipated changes in climate, population, and culture over time.
 Adapting to and channeling human behavior is what kept the multi-nationals alive.
 And now the sectors of Los Angeles were an archaeology of blight and control, layers of subcrete, Plexiglas, and steel pulverized and effaced decade after decade to make room for new, more profitable, layers.
 The dead zones were like necrotic organs, devoid of all profitability and therefore of meaning, of existence—disavowed, disrecognized spaces.
 Security gates walled them off with motion detectors, autoguns, electrified concertina wire.
 You didn’t approach a security gate red zone from the dead side unless you had a municipal identity card or chip with a transponder.
 The autoguns were highly accurate.

-Then Loach stepped in, panting, smelling like body odor and patchouli oil.
+Then Loach stepped in, panting, smelling like body odor and patchouli.

 “Why don’t you take a step back.”
-Donny held the topped-off thermos between them as much to cancel Loach’s smell as to put some symbolic distance on what the big man was saying.
+Donny held the topped-off thermos between them as much to cancel Loach’s smell as to put some symbolic distance on what the big man was muttering.
 Loach had told him that patchouli kept off the mosquitoes.
 Donny couldn’t remember ever getting bitten or even seeing a mosquito in the Shung building, but that didn’t mean there weren’t any.
 According to Loach, the stagnant water bred swarms of them, some lethal, full of disease.
 But Donny would believe it when he saw it.
 Until then, killer mosquito swarms would be just another one of Loach’s stories.
-Like the story Loach immediately started telling him about Mother up in the nursery.

 “Yeah?”
 Loach massaged the back of his neck.
 “Zeke’s here and he says he saw it.
 And Zeke doesn’t lie.”
 Loach looked more exhausted than usual.
 He’d unzipped his coveralls down to his navel and Donny could see a V of sweat on his ribbed tank-top underneath.